Your freedom to responsibly own fish is at risk.

 - Visit the Aquatics Committee’s Frequently Asked Questions (FAQ)for more information about PIJAC and the Aquatic Committee’s activities.
 The FAQs will be updated on routine basis so important to keep checking for the most up-to-date information.

-08/24/2015: We continue to track legislative and regualtory issues, however there are no immediate issues to take action on at this time.
-Please check back often!
+We continue to track legislative and regualtory issues, please check back often.

 Aquatics Community News & Updates